kinojms/obsidian-notes/CSOPESY/I. Interprocess Communication.md

 Convenience

 ## Shared memory
-- allows memory space to be s
+- allows memory space to be shared directly
 - kind of hard to do this
 - can only be written by one process at a time
 - dev has to implement some kind of process synchronization